snowdj/geocompr/08-mapping.md

 1. Create facet maps of countries in Eastern Africa:
     - with one facet showing HDI and the other representing population growth (hint: using variables `HDI` and `pop_growth` respectively)
-    - with a 'small multiple' per country <!-- animated map, interactive map -->
+    - with a 'small multiple' per country

 1. Building on the previous facet map examples, create animated maps of East Africa:
     - showing first the spatial distribution of HDI scores then population growth